New COVID-19 testing options available by appointment only.*

 As we have greatly expanded our testing capacity through an efficient and accessible network of store-based drive-thru testing sites, we have ceased operations at our five large-scale rapid-result testing sites, effective Saturday, June 27.

-CVS Health is currently operating more than 1,800 COVID-19 testing sites across the country at select CVS Pharmacy locations with the goal of expanding to approximately 3,000 testing sites by fall 2020, and is partnering with community organizations, long-term care facilities, employers and universities to expand testing for additional populations.
+CVS Health is currently operating more than 4,500 COVID-19 testing sites across the country at select CVS Pharmacy locations and is partnering with community organizations, long-term care facilities, employers and universities to expand testing for additional populations.

 How is CVS Health supporting testing efforts in local communities?